Narasapuram revenue division

 Narasapuram revenue division (or Narasapuram division) is an administrative division in the West Godavari district of the Indian state of Andhra Pradesh.
 It is one of the 2 revenue divisions in the district which consists of 10 mandals under its administration.
 Narasapuram is the divisional headquarters of the division.

 Administration

+Erstwhile mandals in the division are:

-The mandals in the division are:
+New(present day) mandals in the division are: